andersbogsnes/ml_tooling/docs/baseclass.rst

 In order to take advantage of this functionality, simply wrap a model that follows the Scikit-learn API using the Model class.

-We will be using scikit-learn's built-in Boston houseprices dataset to present the methods of ML Tooling.
+We will be using scikit-learn's built-in Boston houseprices dataset to demonstrate how to use ML Tooling.

 .. seealso::
     :ref:`api` for a full overview of methods